-For the week of December 1, 2013
+For the week of April 23, 2017

-The BC Bestseller List is compiled using sales data from over 90 independent bookstores in BC, which is provided to the ABPBC by TBM BookManager.
+The BC Bestseller List is compiled using sales data from over 80 independent bookstores in BC, which is provided to the ABPBC by TBM BookManager.
 The list represents sales of BC published books released within the calendar year.

 The Association of Book Publishers of BC (ABPBC) is a trade association, founded in 1974, whose aims are to foster an environment in which our members will flourish and to expand an awareness of the value of books in all our lives.
 We are the largest regional affiliate of the Association of Canadian Publishers.

 For more information on our member-driven association go to Who We Are.